post featured image

 1. Start with feet under hips, core engaged.
 Hold a dumbbell in each hand at your sides, palms facing outward (underhand grip or supine curl).

-2. Keeping your elbows locked by your sides, perform a half bicep curl on the right arm, holding the arm at a 90-degree angle.
+2. Keeping your elbows locked by your sides, perform a half bicep curl on the right arm, holding the arm with elbow bent at a 90-degree angle.

 3. Continue to hold the dumbbell in your right hand at 90 degrees while you perform four bicep curls on the left arm.
 Squeeze your bicep muscle to curl the weight up to shoulder-height.
 Then lower the dumbbell in the left hand down with control and repeat for four bicep curls.